 Sitting on Brisbane’s popular Kangaroo Point, with the free ferry to the city centre a 10-minute walk away, Breeze Lodge is a luxe option for those on a budget.
 Rooms are private or dorm-style, but you’ll likely spend more time sunbathing on the rooftop or cosying up with a Netflix show in the spacious lounge area.
 There’s also a fully equipped kitchen, so cook yourself something nice and head to the rooftop at sunset.

-The charming seaside village 1770 (yes, that is in fact the name of the town) offers plenty for backpackers to explore.
-From swimming in the pristine waters near the Great Barrier Reef, to hiking through the surrounding National Parks and rainforests, Cool Bananas Backpackers 1770 offers relaxed and spacious rooms for you to chill out in after a long day of exploring.
-Boasting 24-hour unlimited WiFi, tropical gardens and free tea and coffee for those in need of that morning boost, Cool Bananas is only a short stop from the beach and nearby shops.
+The charming seaside village of Agnes Water has plenty to explore, from swimming in the pristine waters near the Great Barrier Reef to hiking through the surrounding national parks and rainforests.
+Cool Bananas Backpackers Hostel is a great place to relax after an active day; it offers mixed, female and private dorms.
+Boasting 24-hour unlimited wifi, tropical gardens and complimentary tea and coffee for those in need of that morning boost, it’s only a short stroll from the beach and nearby shops.

-Close to both Sunshine Beach and Noosa National Park, Flashpackers Noosa offers simple yet colourful dorms featuring comfy bunk beds and shared bathrooms.
-However, if you’d rather have some privacy, single rooms are also on offer, featuring en suite bathrooms and flat-screen televisions!
-The best part about Flashpackers is their freebies, that range from continental breakfast, use of surfboards, shuttles to and from the station, an outdoor pool with a sun deck and the occasional evening socials for all those social butterflies.
+Close to Sunshine Beach and Noosa National Park, Flashpackers Noosa offers simple yet colourful dorms featuring comfy bunk beds and shared bathrooms.
+However, if you’d rather have some privacy, single rooms are also on offer, some of which feature ensuites and flat-screen TVs.
+The best part about Flashpackers is its freebies, including continental breakfast, use of surfboards, shuttles to and from the station, an outdoor pool with a sun deck and the occasional evening events for all those social butterflies.